twosigma/fastfreeze/README.md

         --num-shards <num-shards>  Level of parallelism.
 Split the image in multiple shards [default: 4] --cpu-budget <cpu-budget>  Amount of CPU at disposal.
 Possible values are [low, medium, high].
-Currently, `low` skips compression, `medium` uses lz4, and high uses zstd [default: medium] -v, --verbose                  Verbosity.
+Currently, `low` skips compression, `medium` uses lz4, and high uses zstd [default: medium] --passphrase-file <file>   Enable image encryption.
+This points to a file containing a passphrase used to encrypt the image.
+The passphrase should contain at least 256 bits of entropy

+    -v, --verbose                  Verbosity.
 Can be repeated

 ENVS: